 And finally, keep track of those accident forms

 Any injuries, accidents, complaints and even close calls should be written down in your accident book.
 To keep safety as a top priority it’s proactive to return to these forms and keep yourself familiar with the hazards in your workplace.
+Additionally, you should attend osha 10 online training sessions to keep your staff properly trained.
 Only then can you find ways to effectively resolve them.